 - Malware — the oldie but still alive and kicking.
-Planting viruses and malware on other people’s computers will always be an easy way to disrupt their lives.
+Planting viruses and malware on phones and computers will always be an easy way to disrupt their lives.

 - Identity theft — again, a very common one.
 The more information you leave online about yourself, the more you leave yourself open to identity theft.